 Equity-settled and cash-settled share-based compensation benefits are provided to employees.
-Equity-settled transactions are awards of shares, or options over shares including loan funded shares that meet the criteria of options over shares, that are provided to employees in exchange for the rendering of services.
+Equity-settled transactions are awards of shares, or options over shares including loan funded shares that meet the criteria of options over shares, including loan funded shares that meet the criteria of optoins over shares, that are provided to employees in exchange for the rendering of services.
 Cash-settled transactions are awards of cash for the exchange of services, where the amount of cash is determined by reference to the share price.